 You can see that we chose tubular-sleeve insulation.
-It comes in a lots of different sizes and is very cheap and extremely easy to install.
+It comes in a lot of different sizes and is very cheap and extremely easy to install.
 As my glamorous assistant aka.
-Jan is demonstrating (okay, so maybe not so glamorous), you can easily cut it to length with a knife.
+Jan is demonstrating (okay, so maybe not so glamorous), that you can easily cut it to length with a knife.

 We missed insulating the corners the first time around, so be sure to cut the insulation at an angle so that you won’t be left with any gaps.

 Then all that’s left to do is wrap it around the pipe.
 Any joints should really be covered with duct tape to make sure that the insulation is completely sealed.

 Doesn’t it look much better even adding the first angled piece of insulation?
 And this is the result

 You should insulate your water pipes as well as your heating pipes.
 Insulating your heating pipes will save you money, as it will reduce the heat that can escape and the water will stay hotter.